 The result of all these investments and efforts are seen in the Bank's financial performance for 2022, which saw the balance sheet grow by 13.3% largely driven by the growth in loans and advances, specifically placement with other banks.

-Advances to customers were muted, growing by only 1.6%, a deliberate move by the Bank to optimise the loan book as well as to deploy funds in platform enhancements in response to customer needs for nore capabilities to grow their businesses
+Advances to customers were muted, growing by only 1.6%, a deliberate move by the Bank to optimise the loan book as well as to deploy funds in platform enhancements in response to customer needs for more capabilities to grow their businesses.

 The Bank's profit before taxes also grew by 111%, from P281 million to P594 million, at the back of technological advances as well as use of data insights.
-Also adding to the growth was an insurance claim recovery of P98 million for which was an impairment provision raised in 2021.
+Also adding to the growth is an insurance claim recovery of P98 million at the back of an impairment provision raised in 2021 of P94 million.